-A widely popular wine enthusiast, Amy Lieberfarb’s blog has over a hundred thousand followers.
-Amy covers topics around food, wine, travel, facts, tips, reviews and digs deep into the production of wine.
+Amy Lieberfarb’s blog has over a hundred thousand followers, a widely popular wine enthusiast.
+Amy covers topics around food, wine, travel, facts, tips, and reviews and digs deep into the production of wine.

-Her style is great because she writes informatively and straight to the point without adding unnecessary fluff.
+Her style is excellent because she writes informatively and straight to the point without adding unnecessary fluff.
 She was also in the Top 25 Wine Influencers in 2016 & 2017.
-Her blog should be at the top of your radar if you want to follow the wine seriously. http://siponthisjuice.com/
+Her wine blog should be at the top of your radar if you want to follow the wine seriously. http://siponthisjuice.com/

 Considering how big the ‘Tim Atkin’ brand is, it would be scandalous not to mention his blog here.
 Although most would imagine his blog indigestible by the ordinary wine-lover, Tim has an extremely light, easy manner in which he writes.

 He does have in-depth posts about a wine of the week, tasting notes, wine regions, and wine cultivars (so it does appeal to those who are wine connoisseurs), but it reads easy and leads you into a part of the industry only an expert like him could write about.
 One of our favorite Masters of Wine. http://www.timatkin.com/

 The creators of the Wine Turtle blog stated that “No good wine will come from rushing through it; much better to take your time and enjoy every last bit of it.
 That is why we are Wine Turtle.”
 The Wine Turtle covers wine tips, tricks, and ideas – and has some of the most unique and detailed topics.

 Some of their articles review wine coolers and glasses and elaborate on the actual need for these accessories.
 Serious wine collectors and drinkers can enjoy this blog.
 They also cover Helium-infused Wine (who would have thought?) https://www.wineturtle.com/blog/.

-One of the larger blogs, Wine Spectator, is better for those deeply involved in the industry’s logistics.
+One of the more prominent wine blogs, Wine Spectator, is better for those deeply involved in the industry’s logistics.
 The posts include interviews with winemakers, reviews of wineries, tasting notes, and wine tips.
 Keep a wine dictionary handy while reading the jargon-heavy articles.
-It’s perfect for those who need a more serious, formal blog about the wine trade. https://www.winespectator.com/blogs
+It’s perfect for those who need a more serious, formal blog about the wine trade. https://www.winespectator.com/news